josphinejob/JS-XMLHttpRequest-seasons-circuits/README.md

 * creates a new XMLHttpRequest object,
 * opens a connection to the URL and sends the request,
 * defines a function to handle the response data - converts the xml response to json, parses the response data into a JSON object, gets the list of circuits for the given season from the JSON object and prints out the number of circuits in that season.
-* Finally it closes input stream.
+* Finally it closes the input stream.

 To execute the program